rhel-labs/learn-katacoda/ansible-idm/step2.md

 # Getting Ansible Playbooks for FreeIPA

-**FreeIPA** is a free and open source identity management system. *FreeIPA* is the upstream open-source project for Red Hat Identity Manager.
+**FreeIPA** is a free and open source identity management system. *FreeIPA* is the upstream open-source project for Red Hat Identity Manager (IdM).

 Run the ansible command with the --version flag to see not only the version of Ansible that's installed, but also a few other key details: